kapouer/express-dom/README.md

 This allows all the website routes to be defined by client code - the server application just knows about static files, views, api, and auth - and how to prerender web pages.

+Important: due to current limitations in native webkitgtk, it is strongly advised not to load an iframe when prerendering - it is confused with a location change and triggers a redirect, something that is obviously undesirable.

 ## Debugging